top of page

 My Story

-Hello, and thank you for being here.
-I’m Cerrie, a person-centred counsellor who believes deeply in the power of empathy, honesty, and acceptance to create real change.
-My journey to becoming a counsellor has been anything but linear; it’s been woven together through creativity, lived experience, and a heartfelt desire to support others in finding their own strength and self-understanding.
+I’m Cerrie, a person-centred counsellor who believes deeply in the power of empathy, honesty, and genuine acceptance.
+My path into counselling hasn’t been a straight line; it’s been a weaving of creativity, lived experience, and a steady desire to meet people in their truth and support them in reconnecting with their own inner strength.

 Cerrie Lantrua- New Horizons, Person-centred Counseling, Emotional Freedom Techniques offered Online and Face to Face